 The substantive idea was to reflect the fact that some parties are wealthier than others, a factor that might increase the probability of vote buying (Luna 2014).
 Importantly, it is not clear whether having more resources leads to more clientelism.
 On the one hand, Szwarcberg (2013) explains that having economic and material resources available does not necessarily cause more vote buying.
 Similarly, Hagene (2015, p.
 147) finds that political clientelism is “perfectly possible without controlling public funds.”
 On the other hand, Bahamonde (2018) explains that parties with larger budgets will engage in more expensive forms of clientelism, even buying votes from the wealthy.
-All things considered, the experimental designed tried to emulate an electoral market of vote buying, where parties not only faced different levels of electoral risk—see below—but also, had different economic means to deal with this problem.
-Since the role of party resources on clientelism is important but debated, special attention was payed to this issue.
+All things considered, the experimental designed tried to emulate an electoral market of vote buying, where parties not only faced different levels of electoral risk—see below—but also had different economic means to deal with this problem.
+Since the role of party resources in clientelism is important but debated, special attention was paid to this issue.
 In any case, we considered these dynamics in the experiment to account for potentially alternative explanation of vote buying.

 Moving forward, both parties received at random an initial vote share, that is, a certain number of (fictional) voters that were going to cast their votes for each party.
 Overall, this experimental condition mimics the degree to which an election is contested.
 This portion of the design accomplishes two goals.
 First, it puts parties in different environments of electoral contestation.
-In other words, it introduces the element of risk (of losing the election) in the game.
-Since voters win or lose points when their parties win or lose elections, this risk is also relevant for players acting the “voter” role.
+In other words, it introduces the element of risk (of losing the election) to the game.
+Since voters win or lose points when their parties win or lose elections, this risk is also relevant for players acting in the “voter” role.
 Second, it gives (or not) voters a certain amount of electoral leverage.
 Since Downs (1957), traditional spatial theories of voting have considered that pivotal voters have more weight in an election.
 For instance, votes have more value in close electoral races.
-Thus, given that their votes are more decisive, they might have incentives to sell them at higher prices.
-It is key in our experimental design that all these pieces of information are public.
+Thus, given that their votes are more decisive, voters might have incentives to sell them at higher prices.
+It is key in our experimental design that all of these pieces of information are public.

 [FIGURE ABOUT HERE]